 Dissertation submission and presentation request

-In order to submit your dissertation or report and request your final presentation, you must have completed all the curricular units.
+To submit your dissertation or report and request your final presentation, you must have completed all the curricular units and have accomplished a minimum of 6 months of supervised research and development work.

 The normal and extraordinary periods for completing your master’s dissertation and project report are defined in the Academic Calendar at the beginning of each school year.
-This normally means that you must submit your dissertation and request for the final presentation by the beginning of June.
+This normally means you must submit your dissertation and request the final presentation by the beginning of June.
 Usually, between 6 and 11 of June.
-Or, in exceptional circumstances, until the beginning of September, usually until 10, or 11 of September.
-Make sure to check the updated information in the academic portal and the master’s regulation.
+Or, in exceptional circumstances, until early to mid-September, usually until 10 or 11 of September.
+Check the updated information in the academic portal and the master’s regulations.

-You are obliged to submit a PDF version of your dissertation/report in order to request your final presentation and master’s degree.
-Make sure it is complete (with all the content sections and required annexes for a full comprehension and reading experience) and with the appropriate resolution (for an optimal viewing experience).
-You may choose to also submit a printed version, if relevant.
-In this case, make sure to submit 3 copies for all the members of the jury.
+You are only obliged to submit a PDF version of your dissertation/report to request your final presentation and master’s degree.
+Ensure it is complete (with all the content sections and required annexes for a full comprehension and reading experience) and with the appropriate resolution (for an optimal viewing experience), preferably in single-page mode.
+You may also choose to submit a printed version if relevant.
+In this case, submit three copies for all jury members.

-If, during your dissertation and/or project, you have developed physical artifacts — such as prints, books, or other analog materials relevant to your project — you may also submit these for jury consideration.
-In this case, you should also submit 3 copies of each.
+If, during your dissertation, project, or internship, you have developed physical artifacts — such as prints, books, or other analog materials relevant to your project — you may also submit these for jury consideration.
+In this case, you should also submit three copies of each.

 Also, in order to submit your dissertation or report and request the presentation, you must have a signed declaration from your supervisor, declaring the compliance of the dissertation or report.

-This declaration, the additional library forms, and all the necessary information will be sent to you by the academic office, via the institutional email.
+This declaration, the additional library forms, and all the necessary information will be sent to you by the academic office via the institutional email.
 Usually, this email is sent at the beginning of the civil year / second semester.
-Make sure to check your institutional email frequently, or forward it to your personal email
+Make sure to check your institutional email frequently or forward it to your personal email.
+You can also find the necessary documents on the Master’s documentation page on the Sigarra academic portal: https://sigarra.up.pt/fbaup/pt/conteudos_adm.list?pct_pag_id=1010558&pct_parametros=pv_curso_id=1318

 Presentations